league-curriculum/Python-Web-Game/README.md

 bit more, and when your pages are readh, you will see the URL at the top of the Github Settings page.

+## Example

+You can play the [demo Space Invaders game  here](https://league-curriculum.github.io/Python-Web-Game/).

 ## Original